Czarstoon/Identifying_butterflies/README.md

 The data I have can be divided into two groups.
 The first group is unlicensed images from google.The training set, which I augmented using ImageDataGenerator.
-Validation set and testing set
+Validation set and testing set.
 The second group is private photos from the garden.
 The images are located in the Dataset folder.
 # ⚙️ Project specifications